otrv4/OTRv4-over-XMPP/xep-xxxx-current-off-the-record-messaging-usage.md

 There are two main mechanisms used:

-1. plaintext advertisement
+1. Plaintext advertisement
 2. DAKE advertisement.

 ### Plaintext advertisement

-If you are implementing 'OTRv3 Compatible Mode' and 'Interactive-Only Mode', or starting an online conversations, you can use these kind of initialization messages, depending on if you want to use OTR's own discovery mechanisms or OTR's XMPP own discovery mechanisms.
+If you are implementing 'OTRv3 Compatible Mode' and 'Interactive-Only Mode', or starting an online conversations, you can use these kind of initialization messages, which use OTR's own discovery mechanisms.

-- OTR own discovery mechanisms:

 1. Whitespace Tag